Etpx/HS-downloader/README.md

 ### How To use

-There isn't much difficulity using the tool, all what you have to do is download the right version for your device from [here]()
+There isn't much difficulty using the tool, all what you have to do is download the right version for your device from [here]()

 Unzip the file then you're good to go!